josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 The whole post is just Matt screaming into the void in the same melodramatic and self-victimizing way he always does.
 But new developments have arisen that make this more relevant than it was when it was just a tantrum.

 In particular, The Register is reporting [WordCamp organizers are being forced to provide social login credentials, and to take down pro-WP Engine posts](https://www.theregister.com/AMP/2024/10/28/wordcamp_password_sharing_requirement/).
+Thus far the examples are few, but apparently WordCamps—which are almost all community-organized and run by volunteers who just want to get together with other WordPress users—are now being forced to fall in line with Matt's personal agenda and talking points.

+Meanwhile, WordCamp attendance has been impacted by all this drama, as Matt's ridiculous shenanigans are quite predictably having a pronounced negative impact on enthusiasm.
+So some organizers, at least, are being forced to make do with less, even as they're also being forbidden from saying anything about it that disagrees with Matt's viewpoint.
+(Notice that only pro-WP Engine posts were targeted.
+It's not as though _all_ references to the ongoing debacle were barred; only those that Matt disagrees with.)

 At the same time, the website [Bullenweg.com](https://bullenweg.com), has faced threats against its speech as well.

-(Bullenweg is a site that chronicles a timeline of all of Matt's "bull," i.e., problematic behavior, created in the midst of this mess and apparently run by one or more anonymous developers.)
+Bullenweg is a site that chronicles a timeline of all of Matt's "bull," i.e., problematic behavior, created in the midst of this mess and apparently run by one or more anonymous developers.

-Mullenweg has reportedly been attempting to acquire Bullenweg, and as of this weekend, the entire page was replaced with a message saying:
+Mullenweg has reportedly been attempting to acquire and/or take down Bullenweg for a while now.
+Then, as of this weekend, the entire page was replaced with a message saying:

 > Bullenweg.com is no longer available following threats of legal action from Matthew Mullenweg.